Motion-driven Visual Tempo Learning for Video-based Action Recognition: Introduction

-Correspondingly, by equipping with the proposed TCM, a powerful neural network -- TCM-Net is constructed.
-We integrate our TCM into the low-level layer of various action recognition backbone networks and evaluate it extensively on the popular action recognition benchmark datasets: Kinetics-400~\cite{kay2017kinetics}, HMDB-51~\cite{Kuehne11}, UCF-101~\cite{soomro2012ucf101}, and Something-Something V1 $\&$ V2~\cite{goyal2017something}, and find that the prior action recognition methods can achieve impressive gains when combine with our TCM.
+Correspondingly, by equipping with the explored TCM, a powerful neural network -- TCM-Net is constructed.
+We integrate our TCM into the low-level layer of various action recognition backbone networks and evaluate it extensively on the popular action recognition benchmark datasets: Kinetics-400~\cite{kay2017kinetics}, HMDB-51~\cite{Kuehne11}, UCF-101~\cite{soomro2012ucf101}, and Something-Something V1 $\&$ V2~\cite{goyal2017something}.
+The experimental results show that the prior action recognition methods can achieve impressive gains when combine with our TCM.
 As pointed in~\cite{jiang2019stm, li2020tea,lin2019tsm}, most of human actions cannot be recognized in the temporal dominated videos without considering the temporal relationship, like the human actions in the Something-Something V1 $\&$ V2 video datasets.
-Specifically, when incorporating TCM into the backbone ResNet50 (TCM is placed right behind layer $res3$, see Table \ref{tab:backbone-r50} for layer reference), the modified TCM-R50 model (with only 4\% more FLOPs than ResNet50) produces competitive result, which is on par with the prior best performance on the Something-Something V1 $\&$ V2 datasets and the Kinetics400 dataset.
-Besides, a comprehensive ablation study also demonstrates the effectiveness and efficiency of the two components of TCM \textit{i.e.} MTDM and TAM.
+Specifically, when incorporating TCM into the basic backbone ResNet50~\cite{he2016deep} (TCM is placed right behind layer $res3$, see Table \ref{tab:backbone-r50} for layer reference), the modified TCM-R50 model (with only 4\% more FLOPs than ResNet50) produces competitive result, which is on par with the prior best performance on the Something-Something V1 $\&$ V2 datasets and the Kinetics400 dataset.
+Besides, a comprehensive ablation studies also demonstrate the effectiveness and efficiency of the two components of TCM \textit{i.e.} MTDM and TAM.